Stuycs-K/final-project-3-chen-william-quintero-marco/WORKLOG.md

 Completed Tower Select buttons (you can select from both keybinds and the buttons) and Tower selling.
 Worked on upgrading Towers.

 ### 6/9
 Completed upgrading Towers and Tower projectiles.
+Added new visuals: new fonts and win/lose screen.
+Added new mobs and completed waves.
+Completed Valedictorian Tower.